AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Search index/Prefix query.md

 # Prefix query

 You can use prefix query to query data that matches a specified prefix.
-When a table contains a TEXT string, Tablestore tokenizes the string and matches tokens by using the specified prefix.
+If the type of a field is TEXT, Tablestore tokenizes the string and matches tokens by using the specified prefix.

 ## Prerequisites